 Land preparation- comparing chisel plough (conservation tillage) and disc plough

 Harvesting and post-harvest handling

 All the major operations and practices carried out on the demonstration farm were documented to create audio, video and photographic learning/training material.
-This material has now been developed into a digital wheat production guide (including information on off-farm activities such as agro-economic planning, marketing, processing and value addition) in the form of a mobile phone application, called Elimsis (Elimsis is available to download from the Elimsis website, by going to http://elimsis.org/download-the-elimsis-mobile-application/ on an Android device).
+This material has now been developed into a digital wheat production guide (including information on off-farm activities such as agro-economic planning, marketing, processing and value addition) in the form of a mobile phone application, called Elimsis (please download the Elimsis app from your Android device).

 At the same time, the Agri-Transfer team has worked with other KALRO members of staff to develop a printed wheat production guide, an updated version of an old KALRO production guide last published in 2003.
 In the 2016 season, Agri-Transfer will compare the efficacy of the digital and the printed wheat production guides as training platforms to identify the optimal approach for instructing smallholder wheat farmers in the practices of commercial wheat production.

 The Wheat Handbook and the Elimsis WheatApp were officially launched on the 15th February 2017 at an event held at KALRO-Njoro, Kenya.